From First Principles to Production

 Theory: Understand why NumPy's vectorized operations are more efficient than Python loops.
 Grasp core concepts like broadcasting, which allows operations on arrays of different shapes.

 Practice: Implement a function for a matrix-vector product.
-Compare the performance of a manual matrix multiplication loop to np.dot
+Compare the performance of a manual matrix multiplication loop to np.dot.
+Implement broadcasting to add a vector to each row of a matrix without a loop.

 Theory: Learn the concept of a derivative as the slope of a function and its role in finding a minimum.
 Understand the iterative process of Gradient Descent.